MCLConsortium/clinical-data/README.md

 ### 👶 Initial Start

 For the **initial start up**, we need to define a Postgres server password, create clinical data database, fill out its schema, and populate it with test and sample data.
-To do that, run the following, and replace `SECRET` with a top-secret password for Postgres.
+To do that, run the following.
+(Looks like we're keeping this secret password in the file `postgres-passwd.txt`.)

 First, make a directory to hold the data:

     mkdir -p /usr/local/labcas/mcl/clinic/docker-data/postgresql

-Start the system with the `SECRET` password:
+Start the system with the seret password:

     env \
-        POSTGRES_PASSWORD=SECRET \
-        CLINICAL_DB_PORT=5432 \
-        CLINICAL_API_PORT=6543 \
-        CLINICAL_DATA_DIR=/usr/local/labcas/mcl/clinic/docker-data \
+        POSTGRES_PASSWORD=$(cat postgres-passwd.txt) \
         docker-compose \
         --project-name clinic \
         up \